redwoodjs/redwoodjs-com-archive/TUTORIAL.md

     yarn redwood db save

-A prompt will ask you if you'd like to create a new SQLite database (yes you would).
-Next it asks what you want to name this migration.
+A prompt will ask you what you want to name this migration.
 This is for your own benefit—Redwood doesn't care about the migration's name, it's just a reference for future developers.
 Something like "create posts" is perfect.

 After the command completes you'll see a new subdirectory created under `api/prisma/migrations` that has a timestamp and the name you gave the migration.
 It will contain a couple files inside (a snapshot of what the schema looked like at that point in time in `schema.prisma` and the directives that Prisma Migrate will use to make the change to the database in `steps.json`).